Redux-ORM

 If you pass multiple functions, the format will be the

-.
+same as in reselect.
 The last argument is the selector

 function and the previous are input selectors.